 Overall, Joker presents a great origin story that—like the Joker’s laugh—is creepy, unsettling, and oddly intriguing.

 If you’re looking for a feel-good superhero movie, look elsewhere.
 Some films make you walk out of the cinema with a feeling of empowerment, your faith in humanity restored.

-This is not one of them."Joker: The Rise of A New Kind of Comic Book Film?",
+One thought on “Joker: The Rise of A New Kind of Comic Book Film?”

 This is really Helpful Content That you share with your audience and Thank you So Much With